 My published work mainly explores the intersections of ideology and culture in US-Japan relations between the first and second world wars.
 I’ve also aimed, in various newspaper commentary, to provide historical context and clarity on the meaning of the Confederate flag and postwar monuments.

-Prelude to Pearl Harbor reconsiders the origins of WWII in Asia and the Pacific by focusing on competing ideologies of world order; in particular, the rift between a rules-based liberal order and Pan-Asianist regionalism.
-Both amplifying and challenging accepted interpretations, the book also explores the Japanese government's attempt to reduce U.S.-Japan tensions through a vigorous cultural diplomacy.
+Prelude to Pearl Harbor reconsiders the origins of WWII in Asia and the Pacific through the lens of competing ideologies of world order; in particular, the rift between a rules-based liberal order and Japan's Pan-Asianist regionalism.
+Amplifying as well as challenging accepted interpretations, the book also explores the Japanese government's attempt to reduce U.S.-Japan tensions through a vigorous cultural diplomacy.

 “John Gripentrog’s Prelude to Pearl Harbor reminds us that we still have much to learn about the onset of the Pacific War.
 For those unfamiliar with the period, Gripentrog provides an exceptionally clear narrative of the unfolding war and the early American response.
-Drawing on Japanese- and English-language source material, the author successfully examines the clash between the American ‘ideology of liberal internationalism’ and Tokyo’s ‘exclusive regionalist arrangement.'
+Drawing on Japanese- and English-language source material, the author successfully examines the clash between the American ‘ideology of liberal internationalism’ and Tokyo’s ‘exclusive regionalist arrangement.’
 While this clash has been studied before, Gripentrog’s focus on Japanese soft power, specifically the Kokusai Bunka Shinkōkai [Society for International Cultural Relations], is new, and his conclusion that KBS initiatives backfired by feeding a prevailing American misperception of a Japan divided between peaceful moderates and fire-eating militarists is particularly compelling.… Coverage of KBS alone, which the author does better than anyone, is reason enough to read his latest work.
-Prelude to Pearl Harbor’s final pages, which juxtapose the 1943 Greater East Asia Conference with the 1944 Bretton Woods and Dumbarton Oakes conferences, will surely move even the most skeptical reader to appreciate the mammoth ideological divide separating the two combatants.
-In the end, while Gripentrog may not convince everyone that ‘The Asia-Pacific War began and ended as a fierce ideological conflict between competing ideas of world order,’ he does force his readers to think differently about both the coming of the war and, perhaps more importantly, the remarkably different world that each side fought to create.”
+Prelude to Pearl Harbor…will surely move even the most skeptical reader to appreciate the mammoth ideological divide separating the two combatants….and… the remarkably different world that each side fought to create.”

 —American Historical Review

 "Is another book detailing the 'road to Pearl Harbor' really necessary?
 This volume proves that indeed it is.
-As the title suggests, the book is a synthetic narrative history told through the lens of ideology and cultural relations.
-By ideology, Gripentrog means the competing and irreconcilable ideologies of world order at the center of the conflict between the two countries: liberal internationalism on the part of the US and Pan-Asianist regionalism on the part of Japan.
 The focus on cultural relations during this period and, in particular, Japan’s soft power campaign to influence the American public and its elites through baseball, traditional arts, and paid junkets is new and very revealing.
 The gradual change in US policy toward Japan is well told….
-[T]his compelling story adds much to what was previously known."
+This compelling story adds much to what was previously known."

 “John Gripentrog gives us an expanded and energized understanding of a troubled period of international history.
 Recurring themes are treated in fascinating depth, including the American insistence on ‘orderly processes’ of world order and the mirage entertained by Ambassador Joseph Grew and others that a liberal element among Japan’s leaders would ultimately rise to disable the hawks.
 By astute use of archival documents, diaries, press materials, and reliable published accounts of the period, Gripentrog brings to life key historical personalities including Cordell Hull, Hirota Kōki, Matsuoka Yōsuke, and Franklin Roosevelt.
 Graced with lucid, quality prose, the book is a captivating read.”